ctrautma/RHEL_NIC_QUALIFICATION/README.md

 ## Analyzing and gathering the results

-To collect the results for the performance and functional tests execute the collections.sh script on the client only which will attempt to retrieve the most recent results from the system and provide a file.
+To collect the results for the performance and functional tests execute the collections.sh script on the client only which will attempt to retrieve the most recent results from the system and provides a file.
 Provide this file to the certification team for review.

 ```
     ./collection.sh
+    ......collection output
+    Please provide file <hostname>_2017-10-17-11:18:08.tar to Redhat Certification Team
 ```

+The collection script will install sos if it is not already installed and run an sos report.
+It will also collect the "LAST" iteration of the performance QE tests and functional tests.
+It is assumed that the last run was the iteration you wish to send for review.
+If you have a different iteration you wish to submit modify the txt files in RHEL_NIC_QUAL_LOGS to point to the dated folder you wish to submit and run the collection script again.